Shawki45/ReadMe-Creator/develop/readme.md

   ## Usage

-  when you open the app you make an account, and than you click on begin and the quiz app will begin.
+  You create an account first than after logging in you click begin.